Finding or Understanding Spirituality. Great suggestions!

 So what is yours?

 Mine so far:

-Spirituality is the attraction of our thoughts, feelings, ect. to the self.
-Not just the ego self, but all areas of the self, including work, health, and every area of life, especially an interconnection between everyone and everything.
+Spirituality is the attraction of our thoughts, feelings, etc. to the self.
+Not just the ego-self, but all areas of the self, including work, health, and every area of life, especially an interconnection between everyone and everything.
+What's yours?

 Living a Spiritual Life

 Remembering who we really are is the first step in awakening to our spiritual path.

 Throughout the journey from birth to death, many people choose to question life, strive for improvement, seek out knowledge, and search for the divine.
 Simply put, this is the essence of

 spirituality.
 One's spiritual practice can take on many forms, because embracing the spiritual is a very personal pursuit.
 While many people do relate their spirituality to a God or Goddess, this

 quest for the divine, or oneness with the universe, always springs from within.
 It doesn't matter where you find your spiritual path.
 We are all fundamentally spiritual beings and the essence of that